enz03/k8s-lft/README.md

 #### Using Docker as the Driver

 1. **Change the Driver Configuration**:
    If you want to use Docker instead of Kubernetes, update the driver setting in the `driver.py` file.
-Modify the line in `/profissa_lft/driver.py` as follows:
+Modify the `BACKEND` line in `/profissa_lft/driver.py` as follows:

    ```python
    BACKEND = "docker"  # <-- change from "k8s" to "docker"